Exhibit panels with an image of a black man's deeply scarred back and text recounting the history of slavery in Canada.

 For many, Canada’s connection to slavery is the Underground Railroad.
 Little-known by Canadians is what happened before the Underground Railroad when, for over two centuries, the majority of Black people in Canada were slaves.
 Slavery played a significant role in the early settlement of Canada and its legacy can be seen and felt today.

-Opening on Emancipation Day, discover the experiences of enslaved Black people in Canada through individual biographies and archival records.
+Discover the experiences of enslaved Black people in Canada through individual biographies and archival records.
 Learn how slavery came to be in Canada and find out who were Canada’s enslavers.

 Created with guest curator Dr. Afua Cooper and in partnership with the Black Cultural Centre for Nova Scotia.